dkilcy/robotics-iot/RC/DragonLink/README.md

 ## DragonLink RC Setup

 DragonLink recommends using only the Large 1000W Receiver due to high bandwidth utilization and for best telemetry range.

+Configuration:
+- Taranis transmitter with DragonLink module for RC
+- MAVLink with Flow Control Enabled between receiver and flight controller
+- Bluetooth MAVLink connection to Mission Planner

 ### V3 Transmitter

 ### Receiver

 #### Antenna Orientation